nlenno1/nick-lennon-drummer-ms1/README.md

 ## Skeleton

 Wireframes were created in Balsamiq and Figma.
 Balsamiq was used to design the basic structure and Figma for the design elements.
 This system was used to focus on the two processes seperatly, enabling each area to be tailored to the users requirements.

+Throught out the design phase some elements of the design changed to allow for a better user experience.

 Full Original Balsamiq Wireframe:
 ![Home Page Wireframe](assets/readme-assets/ms1-wireframe-complete-balsamiq-min.png "Balsamiq Wireframe")